Craft and activity books aren’t just for little kids. These tween activity books are the perfect way to beat summer boredom – or any time of year.

 About the book: Have a lazy afternoon making a few dozen crafts with basic craft supplies and everyday household items.
 The simple, step-by-step instructions and photos are great for tweens and teens.

-My thoughts: I had fun doing a couple of these crafts, which I shared in this blog post.
-They’re the kind of thing you’ll find on your favorite craft blogs and are fun for adults too.
+My thoughts: I had fun doing a couple of these crafts to review for this blog post.
+They’re the kind of thing you’ll find on your favorite craft blogs and are fun for both kids and adults.

 by Billy Attinger and Rachel Kochackis

 My thoughts: This reminds me of the Ed Emberley books I loved as a kid.
 The instructions are simple and anyone can draw a stick figure.
-The end result actually looks like whatever animal you’re trying to draw, which is a big encouragement to kids (and adults) who don’t think they’re good at drawing.
+The end results actually look like whatever animal you’re trying to draw, which is a big encouragement to kids (and adults) who don’t think they’re good at drawing.
 Bonus: There are several more books in this series!

-From my daughter: “This book is easy to follow.
+From my tween: “This book is easy to follow.
 I like all the animals, but the dragons are my favorite.”

 by Lance Akiyama

 About the book: Combing everyday household items with lots of rubber bands to make things like slingshots, catapults, pneumatic robots, and helicopters.
 Each project includes a complete materials list, step-by-step photos, and explanations of physics or engineering when helpful.
-Recommended for age 13 or older.
+This is recommended for age 13 or older.

 by Bonnie Burton